Dmitry Ponomarev (businessman): Biography

 Dmitry Ponomarev was born in Gorky, USSR.
 From 1974 till 1977 he worked in the Gorky Polytechnic Institute as a research engineer.
 Shortly after he got a position of an associate professor of the sub-faculty of radio engineering and cybernetics.
 Mr. Ponomarev's academic experience includes researches in the field of antenna measurement.
 He is the author of more than 70 articles in scientific and technology magazines and the holder of 12 patents.

-In 1989 Dmitry Ponomarev and his colleagues founded MERA Inc., whose focus was in antenna measurements.
+In 1989 Ponomarev and his colleagues founded MERA Inc., whose focus was in antenna measurements.
 He built MERA from a small company with a handful of employees to a global software R&D services provider employing more than 1200 engineers at the time of acquisition.

-Mr. Ponomarev was co-founder of several organizations:
+Ponomarev was co-founder of several organizations: